jbakse/site_builder/content/parameters/index.md

 #### Feedback
 Feedback shows users the impact their actions have on the system.
 Without feedback, systems are very hard to learn and use.
 With clear and responsive feedback, even systems that are difficult to describe can often be intuitively understood.

-In simple cases, showing users the end result of their choices after each change is often enough.
+In simple cases, showing users the end result of their choices after each change may be enough.
 In more complex situations, it is often helpful to provide intermediate feedback.
 Many procedural systems are too complex to provide realtime feedback.
 For systems that take a long time to calculate, providing immediate confirmation of user input is important.
-Sometimes it can be very helpful to provide a low quality preview as well.
+Sometimes it can be very helpful to provide a low-quality preview as well.

 #### Keep Your User In Mind
 The way that you think about your software system is often very different from the way your users think about it.